goatshriek/stumpless/docs/vision.md

 Efficiency and performance are pillars of the design as well, so that logging statements are able to give troubleshooting information as often as possible.
 Faster execution, multi-thread and multi-process support, and strong compression are all tactics that will be brought to bear to keep logging overhead to an absolute minimum.

-# stumpless does one thing
+# Things this isn't

-The only thing this library aims to do is generate logs and send them on the beginning of their journey home.
+The only problem this library aims to solve is how to generate logs and send them on the beginning of their journey home.
+There are certainly other logging tasks that are important, but this project doesn't do them.
+Most notably:

+## Log Analysis
+Log parsing, indexing, storage, and analysis are huge tasks that already have several high profile solutions dedicated to them.
+While stumpless is built to be compatible with and enhance them, it certainly does not provide any of their features.
+Developers should instead look to projects like Splunk and Elasticsearch for this.

+## Log Forwarding and Collection
+While stumpless can send logs in a variety of ways, it does not necessarily manage end-to-end transport.
+There are plenty of log forwarding and collection solutions already available such as rsyslog, syslog-ng, and Splunk log forwarders.

-# What makes stumpless different?
+# What makes this any different?

 There are a number of other logging libraries for C, boasting a variety of features including header-only, various target selections, and structured data options.
 Stumpless aims to bring the most useful of these features together in a single performant library built with modern development practices including test driven development and continuous integration.
 We hope to create a viable option for developers needing a lightweight and standardized logging library.